What is BIM?

 Canaway Court in Poole, Dorset, is the first residential project in the UK where only a model was used at the build contract execution stage.
 No paper drawings were provided as part of the contract package.

 BIM is already mandatory for many Government projects, but the residential market has not exploited its capabilities in full.
 The Founder of Black Gold Developments, recognised BIM’s proficiency early on and decided to implement BIM in-house, across the board.

 In a bid to promote the endless possibilities and technical detail that BIM provides on one central platform, Black Gold Developments now only appoints contractors and suppliers who are willing to align with BIM.
-In Canaway Court, Colmar Construction is our construction partner.

 Historically, 3D Visualisation Software Tools have been used as a means to produce drawings and CGI’s, however, Julian Jones identified BIM’s strength in generating extremely detailed models which act as a ‘road map’ for the project.
 BIM showcases detailed layers of each individual build, including electrical and plumbing mapping records, a maintenance schedule and material information using IFC.